prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **Mixer Strip**
-: Each track and bus is represented in the Mixer Window by a vertical Mixer Strip** that contains various controls related to signal flow.
+: Each track and bus is represented in the Mixer Window by a vertical **Mixer Strip** that contains various controls related to signal flow.
 There are two places in Ardour in which you can see mixer strips.
 The mixer window is the obvious one, but you can also view a single mixer strip on the left hand side of the Editor (shift + E to hide/view)

 **Mixer Window**
-: The Mixer shows the session by representing tracks vertically as Mixer Strips, with controls for gain, record enable, soloing, plugins etc. The Mixer represents the signal flow of Tracks and Busses in an Ardour session.
+: The Mixer shows the session by representing tracks vertically as Mixer Strips, with controls for gain, record enable, soloing, plugins, etc. The Mixer represents the signal flow of Tracks and Busses in an Ardour session.
 The mixer window provides a view that mimics a traditional hardware mixing console.